Orbital Optimization and Neural-Network-Assisted Configuration Interaction Calculations of Rydberg States

 \subsection{Full CI for $2s$ state of \ce{H2}}

 The advantage of optimizing the orbitals for the excited state in the Hartree-Fock calculation is first illustrated in calculations of the $2s$ Rydberg state of the \ce{H2} molecule.
-Here, the full CI basis is tractable directly and no NN-based selection is needed.
+Here, full CI calculations are carried out with no NN-based selection.
 Fig.~\ref{fig:fig1} shows the occupation of the orbitals in the ground and $2s$ Rydberg state as well as the shape of the $2s$ orbital obtained in three different calculations.
 In a calculation of the ground state, $(1\sigma_g)^2$, where the unoccupied $2s$ orbital is described within the cc-pVTZ basis set, the orbital is confined and lacks the long-range tails.
 With the extended aug-cc-pVTZ basis set, a significantly larger spread of the $2s$ orbital is obtained.
 But, in a calculation of the excited state, $1\sigma_g 2s$, where the occupied $2s$ orbital is represented by plane waves, the orbital becomes even more diffuse, reflecting more accurately its Rydberg character.

-The energy of the $2s$ Rydberg state obtained in full CI calculations is shown in Fig.~\ref{fig:H2_S3curve} as a function of the internuclear separation and the results are compared to the highly accurate theoretical best estimate (TBE) of Kolos, Wolniewicz and Dressler reported in Refs.\citenum{Kolos1969} and \citenum{Wolniewicz1993}.
+The energy of the $2s$ Rydberg state obtained in full CI calculations is illustrated in Fig.~\ref{fig:H2_S3curve} as a function of the internuclear separation and compared to the highly accurate theoretical best estimate (TBE) of Kolos, Wolniewicz and Dressler reported in Refs.\citenum{Kolos1969} and \citenum{Wolniewicz1993}.

 The zero of energy is taken to be the minimum ground state energy.
 As the H-H bond is stretched, there is an avoided crossing with the $(1\sigma_u)^2$ state.
 The size of the triangles is determined by the overlap $\langle\Psi_{1\sigma_g2s}|\Psi_{\text{MB}}\rangle$, where $|\Psi_{\text{MB}}\rangle$ are the many-body eigenstates and